 IFs decide which eligible impairment types their sport will cater to.

-Some Paralympic sports are only designed for athletes with one eligible impairment type.
+Some Para sports are only designed for athletes with one eligible impairment type.
 Goalball, for example, is only open to athletes with visual impairment.

-Other sports, such as athletics and swimming, are open to athletes with any of the 10 eligible impairments recognized by IPC.
+Other sports, such as Para athletics and Para swimming, are open to athletes with any of the 10 eligible impairments recognized by IPC.

 IFs also decide how severe impairment must be in order for an athlete to be eligible to compete in their sport.
 For an athlete to be eligible the impairment must be severe enough that it impacts his or her sport performance.
 This is called the ‘Minimum Impairment Criterion’.
 If an athlete fails to meet the Minimum Impairment Criterion, it does not question the presence of a genuine impairment; it is only a ruling on the eligibility of the athlete to compete in a particular sport under the IF Sport Rules.